betoule/cosmologix/doc/paper.md

 `cosmologix.densities`) and use them to provide efficient computation of derived quantities such as cosmological distances (module `cosmologix.distances`).
-The details of the computation are available from the documentation, here we
+The details of the computation are available from the documentation.
+As an illustration, we discuss the speed and accuracy of the computation of the distance modulus (log of the luminosity distance) for large number of redshifts in what follows.

 ## Accuracy

-To assess the numerical accuracy of our baseline distance computation, we compared its results with those from the same $\chi(u)$ integral evaluated at 10-fold higher resolution, using $10^4$ equally spaced points over the interval $0 \leq u \leq 0.02$.
-The difference is displayed in \autoref{fig:accuracy} for the baseline Planck
+The distance computation involves the numerical evaluation of an integral.
+The resolution of the quadrature used for this evaluation is adjustable in `cosmologix`.
+To assess the numerical accuracy of our baseline computation, we compared it to the same integral evaluated at 10-fold higher resolution.
+The difference is displayed in
-$\Lambda$CDM model, reported in Table 1 in [@planck2018VI].
-The
-difference in distance modulus between the coarse and fine resolution computation is smaller than $10^{-4}$ mag over the redshift range
-$0.01 < z < 1000$, dominated by the interpolation error.
+\autoref{fig:accuracy} for the baseline Planck $\Lambda$CDM model, reported in Table 1 in [@planck2018VI].
+The difference in distance modulus between the coarse (baseline) and fine resolution computation is smaller than $10^{-4}$ mag over the redshift range $0.01 < z < 1000$, dominated by the interpolation error.

 We also compared the results of various external codes to the fine quadrature of `cosmologix` as the reference.
 It demonstrates agreement